Settling the Score with Mr. Zoldan

 My breath caught.

-“He’s in custody,” Zoldan continued.
+“He is in custody,” Zoldan continued.
 “Under investigation.
 I’ve had a file on him for a while.
 Something was wrong long before this, losses, files going missing, ideas leaking, contacts disappearing.
 I just couldn’t prove it.”

 He paused, eyes narrowing slightly, not at me, but at the memory.